Boykin Spaniel

 How long do Boykin Spaniels live?

-Boykin Spaniels live about 10 to 15 years.
+Boykin Spaniels live about 10-15 years.
 Luckily, you can help your Boykin dog have the best possible life—and enrich your life in the process—by devoting time and attention to them.
 Make sure they get lots of exercise, stimulation, the love they need and the right diet to help your furry little companion stay fit, peppy and happy.

 Are Boykin Spaniels smart?

 The Boykin Spaniel is pretty smart and learns quickly, which typically makes them fairly easy to train.
-Remember, though, that they’re sensitive, so training that uses positive reinforcement and is consistent and even-handed is the best way for them to learn.
+Because they’re sensitive, training that uses positive reinforcement and is consistent and even-handed is the best way for them to learn.

 Are Boykin Spaniels good family dogs?

-Yes, Boykin Spaniels are good family dogs As family pets, the Boykin breed is generally outgoing with kids, especially those they’ve been raised with.
+Yes, Boykin Spaniels are good family dogs.
+As family pets, the Boykin breed is generally outgoing with kids, especially those they’ve been raised with.
 They would do well with an active family.
-Like kids, they can be rambunctious, but they still need to be treated gently and lovingly, and they’ll return the affection in spades.
+Like kids, Boykins can be rambunctious, but they still need to be treated gently and lovingly, and they’ll return the affection in spades.
 As with many breeds, socialization—starting when they’re puppies—is important for the Boykin breed.
+It’s also important to teach kids how to interact with dogs.

 Do Boykin Spaniels bark a lot?